 \subsection{Scope and Implications}

-In the subsections that follow, we present three specific solutions within this framework, demonstrating its consistency with Maxwell's equations.
-These examples highlight the versatility of pseudo-curvature as a geometric tool for describing electromagnetic phenomena while preserving the empirical successes of classical and quantum electrodynamics.
+In the following subsections, we present three specific solutions within this framework and demonstrate their consistency with Maxwell's equations.
+These examples highlight the versatility of pseudo-curvature as a geometric tool for describing electromagnetic phenomena while preserving the empirical success of classical and quantum electrodynamics.

 This approach lays the groundwork for a deeper unification of electromagnetism with general relativity, advancing our understanding of the relationship between spacetime geometry and the fundamental interactions governing the universe.